Built-ins

 A point on the canvas is defined by its x and

-y coordinates, which are written as x y
+y coordinates, which are written as x y.
+For example, the

 30 units from the left edge of the canvas and 60 units from the bottom edge.